krzemienski/awesome-from-stars/README.md

 * [radianttap/Coordinator](https://github.com/radianttap/Coordinator): Implementation of Coordinators app design pattern.
 * [github/copilot-docs](https://github.com/github/copilot-docs): Documentation for GitHub Copilot
 * [intitni/CopilotForXcode](https://github.com/intitni/CopilotForXcode): The first GitHub Copilot, Codeium and ChatGPT Xcode Source Editor Extension
 * [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit): The Frontend Stack for Agents & Generative UI.
-React + Angular.
+React, Angular, Mobile, Slack, and more.
 Makers of the AG-UI Protocol
 * [9001/copyparty](https://github.com/9001/copyparty): Portable file server with accelerated resumable uploads, dedup, WebDAV, SFTP, FTP, TFTP, zeroconf, media indexer, thumbnails++ all in one file
 * [cheshire-cat-ai/core](https://github.com/cheshire-cat-ai/core): AI agent microservice
 * [datarhei/core](https://github.com/datarhei/core): datarhei Core is management for FFmpeg processes without development effort.
 Whether your streaming has one viewer or a million, we have the tools to help you develop, deploy and manage any video project at any stage.
 We've solved the challenging problems so you can focus on your application, not your infrastructure.